apache/avro/doc/content/en/docs/++version++/IDL Language/_index.md

 The aim of the Avro IDL language is to enable developers to author schemata in a way that feels more similar to common programming languages like Java, C++, or Python.
 Additionally, the Avro IDL language may feel more familiar for those users who have previously used the interface description languages (IDLs) in other frameworks like Thrift, Protocol Buffers, or CORBA.

 ### Usage
-Each Avro IDL file defines a single Avro Protocol, and thus generates as its output a JSON-format Avro Protocol file with extension .avpr.
+Each Avro IDL file defines either a single Avro Protocol, or an Avro Schema with supporting named schemata in a namespace.
+When parsed, it thus yields either a Protocol or a Schema.
+These can be respectively written to JSON-format Avro Protocol files with extension .avpr or JSON-format Avro Schema files with extension .avsc.

 To convert a _.avdl_ file into a _.avpr_ file, it may be processed by the `idl` tool.
 For example:
 ```shell